PaoloForte95/coordination_oru/README.md

-# A Framework for Multi-Robot Motion Planning, Coordination and Control
+# A Framework for Multi-Robot Task Assignment, Motion Planning, Coordination and Control

 This software implements an _online coordination method for multiple robots_.
 Its main features are: